 "Oh, baby.
 When you're right, you're right."
 She smiled sweetly.

 "You have hundreds of dresses from hundreds of galas."

 "We're in the society pages, mi amor.
 I can't wear the same thing twice."
 She teased.
 "I'm taking the rest of the day off."

 Dominic looked at his watch.
 It was only lunchtime.
-"Fine.
-I have one request."
+"Fine, but I have one request."